MikeVerdaasdonk297/trbs/model/docs/documentation.md

 ### Function: *build()*
 What **does** it do?
-- Load a case given the user provided a proper `name`, `file_format` and `path`.
+- Load a case given the user provided a proper `name`, `file_extension` and `file_path`.
+- Verify that **at least** all tables are there and checks both for missing column names and extra column names.

 What **doesn't** it do?
-- Validate the correctness of the case it loads.
+- Use the `configurations` sheet

 ### Function: *evaluate()*
 This function creates a `Evaluate` class (see: core/evaluate.py).